Special Vehicle Operations: EA Falcon SVO

 SVO first road car was based the then new Ford Falcon EA, starting with a "S Pac" or "Fairmont Ghia" trim levels.
 SVO added customised ROH 16" wheels, Recaro seats, MOMO steering wheels, suspension upgrades including Bilstein shock absorbers, engine modifications, spoilers and two tone grey paint work.
-SVO had hoped that these cars would lead to a relationship with Ford Australia as a factory backed performance arm, however, at this Ford were not investing in performance or racing.
+SVO had hoped that these cars would lead to a relationship with Ford Australia as a factory backed performance arm, however, at this point Ford were not investing in performance or racing.
 The relationship didn't evolve any further, but selected Ford dealers sold the SVO product.

 SVO originally produced 600 Falcon Sedans, 100 Utes, 600 Fairlanes and 280 Capris.

 Other Models

 Melbourne and Sydney dealership records indicate that 5 SVO Fairlane NL models were produced between 1997 - 1998.
 Several Falcon (EL) XR8 and Fairmont (EL) Ghia's were also produced by Southside Ford in Brisbane to showcase what imported Ford Motorsport parts branch in the U.S could be used to improve the Falcon.
 These were reviewed in Motor and Wheels magazines in 1997 and available in either a 195kW or a 215kW.
 The AU Falcon was also available with SVO enhancements, including a 185 kW 6-cylinder engine.